 - extended release Wellbutrin: 150 mg and 300 mg

 People may experience side effects when taking Wellbutrin.
-Researchers estimate that side effects may occur in
+Researchers estimate that side effects may occur in at least 1 in 10 people taking the drug.

 Side effects of Wellbutrin can include: